Emberlynn-Loo/tp/docs/UserGuide.md

 ### Adding the Relationship!

-Now that you have added yourself and your friend into **Gene-nie**, let us add the relationship between you and your friend!
+Now that you have added yourself and your friend into <span class="hello_span">Gene-nie</span>, let us add the relationship between you and your friend!
 We will use the `addRelation` command to add the relationship between you and your friend!
 You can add any relationship you wish to add between you and your friend!
 Make sure that you follow the [Relationship format](#relationships) when adding the relationship!
 Type this command `addRelation /UUID1 /UUID2 RelationshipType` to add the relationship between you and your friend!

 ![addrelation.png](images/addrelation.png)

 Wow!
 Wasn't that easy?
 You have successfully added the relationship between you and your friend!
 You can also add any other relationships you wish to add **as long as they are valid**!

 Congratulations!
-You have successfully completed the tutorial of **Gene-nie**!
-You are now ready to start your magical genealogy journey with **Gene-nie**!
+You have successfully completed the tutorial of <span class="hello_span">Gene-nie</span>!
+You are now ready to start your magical genealogy journey with <span class="hello_span">Gene-nie</span>!

-<div markdown="span" class="alert alert-primary">:bulb: **Tip:** If you are unsure of the commands to use, you can always refer to the [Command Summary](#command-summary) section for a quick summary of all commands available in **Gene-nie**!</div>
+<div markdown="span" class="alert alert-primary">:bulb: **Tip:** If you are unsure of the commands to use, you can always refer to the [Command Summary](#command-summary) section for a quick summary of all commands available in <span class="hello_span">Gene-nie</span>!</div>

-Now that you are a master of **Gene-nie**, let us bring you through the [features](#features) of **Gene-nie**!
+Now that you are a master of <span class="hello_span">Gene-nie</span>, let us bring you through the [features](#features) of <span class="hello_span">Gene-nie</span>!

 --------------------------------------------------------------------------------------------------------------------
 ## Features

-In the world of genealogy, **Gene-nie** is your magical assistant that helps you manage your contacts and relationships with ease!
+In the world of genealogy, <span class="hello_span">Gene-nie</span> is your magical assistant that helps you manage your contacts and relationships with ease!
-**Gene-nie** works magic, making your life easier and taking your mind away from the mundane tasks of remembering specific details of your contacts and even their relationships!
+<span class="hello_span">Gene-nie</span> works magic, making your life easier and taking your mind away from the mundane tasks of remembering specific details of your contacts and even their relationships!
 It's not just a genie in a bottle, it is a genie in a jar!
 A jar of magic that helps you manage your contacts and relationships with ease!

-**Gene-nie** has 3 main features:
+<span class="hello_span">Gene-nie</span> has 3 main features:
 1. Managing Persons
 2. Managing Attributes of Persons
 3. Managing Person Relationships

-Let us dive into the magical world of **Gene-nie**!
+Let us dive into the magical world of <span class="hello_span">Gene-nie</span>!

 ### Persons